-Marijuana and Obesity is an incredibly unusual topic.
-Think about it, who would ever think that cannabis can help you lose weight when it is known for creating the munchies.
-Well, unlike what most people think, there are specific cannabis strains that will have the opposite effect on your health and help treat obesity.
-Furthermore, the connection between obesity and eating is more complex than what you might thing.
-But we’ll explain that further down in this article.
+Well, unlike what most people think, there are specific cannabis strains that will have the opposite effect on your health, and may help treat obesity.
+Furthermore, the connection between obesity and eating is more complex than what you might think — but we’ll explain that further down in this article.

 As of now, more than 35% of U.S. adults are obese, and more than 34% are overweight.
 Furthermore, obesity affects 17% of children aged 2-19 years.
-The most shocking stats are that it’s estimated that by 2020, 3/4 of the American population will likely be overweight.
+The most shocking stat, however, is the estimation that by 2020, 75% of the American population will likely be obese.

-BMI- The BMI is a statistical measurement that’s derived fro your height and weight.
-While the Body Mass Index isn’t the most reliable indicator, it does give doctors some indication as regards to patients weight compared to the average person who has approximately the same height and weight.
+BMI is a statistical measurement that’s derived from your height and weight.
+While Body Mass Index isn’t the most reliable indicator, it provides doctors with information that they can use to compare you to the average person who has approximately the same height and weight that you do.

-For example, if your Body Mass Index should be between 24-28 but you measure out at 30, then your BMI is 20% over the standard measurement.
+For example, if your Body Mass Index should be between 24-28 but you measure out at 30, then your BMI is 20% over the standard measurement, and you may qualify as obese.

 What Causes Obesity?